bansal01yash/ASM_Assignment1/README.md

 # ASM_Assignment1
-Analysis of variants and extensions of ANOVA
+Analysis of variance and extensions of ANOVA